-At the end of January, US President Trump threatened tariffs on Canada, Mexico and China, initially set to begin in early February.
+In February, President Trump implemented trade tariffs on Canada, Mexico and China.
 We believe tariffs for continental Europe are likely to follow, which could cause volatility in markets.
 Despite this, we still envisage underlying improving growth in both the US and China, which should prove supportive for Europe.
 We also think we could see a ceasefire in Ukraine.
 Therefore, although we expect volatility and a possible risk-off scenario in the near future, the underlying trends for European small-cap companies remain positive in our view.
+Further potential catalysts to the performance of small-cap companies include improving consumer sentiment signs of which we have already seen in Sweden and further Chinese stimulus measures, which we believe would benefit Europe.